Your Back Called Us - It's Time For A New Mattress

 Find your new best-bad-back-mattress with us!

-Why does your back need a new mattress?
+Why your back needs a new mattress

 Chronic back pain is one the most challenging medical conditions to treat and/or cure – and yet it sends more people to the doctor than sore throats.
 Sleep can help heal the abuse we throw at our backs but most of us don’t sleep on a mattress that adequately supports our backs and joints.
 And when we don’t give our backs enough rest, mornings can be painful.

 If you and your mattress have lost that loving feeling, let’s talk about the ways a mattress can hurt your back – and the types of mattresses that can help back pain management and support.

 What does mattress support mean to your back?

 Mattress support refers to how well a mattress can maintain an equally level surface for the lighter (head, hands and feet) and heavier (hips and torso) parts of your body.
 A very soft mattress may be supportive initially but may fail to maintain equilibrium across the mattress as time goes on.
 In extreme cases, a soft mattress that begins to sag (which often occurs in the center third of the mattress) can contribute to poor back health.

 What does conformability have to do with your back – and mattress?

 While a supportive mattress is important, pay attention to how it conforms to your shape as well.
 Conformability describes how a mattress molds to the unique curves of your body.
 A mattress with good conformability attends to heavier and lighter areas equally, which relieves pressure point pain and protects your back from pain.

 A mattress that lacks conformability can result in lower back pain by forcing it into an unnaturally flat position.
 Your body is in alignment when your spine is (mostly) straight when lying on your side.
 When you lie on your back, your spine naturally forms an “S” shape.
 A supportive, conforming mattress allows your back muscles to relax, which improves healthy blood circulation and reduces tossing and turning.